The Lifesaving Merit Badge: Your Ultimate Guide in 2026

 5) Demonstrate “throwing” rescues using various items such as a line, ring buoy, rescue bag, and free-floating support.
 Successfully place at least one such aid within reach of a practice victim 25 feet from shore.

 This is another test of what you’ve learned!
 Using the video above, review how the park rangers performed a throwing rescue (at 1:05).
-Whatever you decide to throw should serve at least one of two purposes (ideally, it’ll serve both though):
+Whatever you decide to throw should serve at least one of two purposes (ideally, it’ll serve both):

-Make sure you don’t throw the flotation device directly at the victim, but upstream or upwind, instead.
+Don’t throw the flotation device directly at the victim, aim upstream or upwind instead.
 This is a pretty easy and extremely effective rescue to perform once you get the hang of it, so take your time to learn the technique well!

 6) With your counselor’s approval, view in-person or on video a rowing rescue performed using a rowboat, canoe, kayak, or stand up paddleboard.
 Discuss with your counselor how effectively and efficiently the rescue was performed.

 Awesome, you should now know how to perform a rowing rescue!
-I know this had been a lot of information, but you’re doing great.
-With what we’re been learning here, you’re literally becoming more prepared to save lives!
+I know this has been a lot of information, but you’re doing great.
+With what we’ve been learning here, you’re literally becoming more prepared to save lives!
 Keep it up. 🙂

 7) List various items that can be used as aids in a “go” rescue.
 Explain why buoyant aids are preferred.

 There are a few common aids to help you bring a victim to shore in a “go” rescue.
 These aids allow you to pull the victim without as much risk.
-However, you need to remember that regardless of what aids you have, “go” rescues are extremely dangerous and should only be done if absolutely necessary.
+However, regardless of what aids you have, “go” rescues are extremely dangerous and should only be done if absolutely necessary.

 So, how can we make “go” rescues a bit safer?
 Good question!
 The first step is creating space between yourself and the victim so they can’t pull you under.
 This is what’s called a non-contact tow, as you’re not directly contacting the victim.
-Here are some example aids you can use for this tow:
+Here are some example aids you can use:

 Aids can be extremely helpful when bringing a conscious victim to shore.
 Any aids that can float (are buoyant) are more effective as they help the victim stay above water.
 However, in the case of unconscious victims, you’ll need to use a contact tow.

-I know you probably have quite a few questions about this requirement, but I promise this part of Lifesaving is best learned and practiced in a hands-on way with your merit badge counselor.
-As a final tip though, always be in control and never rush when doing water rescuers.
+Scout Tip: I know you probably have quite a few questions about requirement 8, but I promise this part of Lifesaving is best learned and practiced in a hands-on way with your merit badge counselor.
+Always be in control and never rush when doing water rescues.
 I believe in you!

 Ready to move on to requirement 9?
 Click here!

-Congrats on Finishing Your First Half of The Lifesaving Merit Badge!
+Congrats on Finishing Part 1 of the Lifesaving Merit Badge!